gavinhoward/bc/manuals/benchmarks.md

 For GNU `bc`:

 ```
-real 15.30
+real 14.92
-user 15.27
+user 14.91
 sys 0.00
 ```

 For this `bc`:

 ```
-real 13.09
+real 12.75
-user 13.07
+user 12.75
 sys 0.00
 ```

-It turns out that `-march=native` *is* the problem.
+It turns out that `-march=native` can be a problem.
 As such, I have removed the recommendation to build with `-march=native`.

 ## Recommended Compiler